tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Slack out the following resources:

-* [Student Guide](../Supplemental/StudentGuide.md) containing this week's objectives as well as resource links.
+* [Student Guide](../Supplemental/StudentGuide.md) containing resource links and helpful information relevant to this week's class.

 * [SQL Reference Guide](../Supplemental/SQL_reference_guide.pdf) for students to use as a reference during the activities this week.